chris-lovejoy/site/_posts/04 Self Management Productivity/2025-01-27-personal-ai-coach.md

 Since then, I've had a conversation with it around once a week.
 Anywhere between 3 and 30 minutes.
 More often than not, it gives me tangible new perspectives or action items.
 I ask it about anything from defining my strategy for the next month to planning out my anniversary to responding to a professional opportunity.

-[TODO: use my screen recording and make a vertical strip scroll down here]
+Here's an excerpt from a conversation my friend James had with his version of the coach:

+{% include embed/video.html src="assets/media/Example-AI-Coach-Usage.mp4" %}

 ---

-### Why a coach?
+## Why a coach?

 Last year, I found myself making a bunch of "big picture" life and business decisions.
 I wanted somebody to bounce ideas with: to be a sounding board for my thoughts and to suggest alternative angles.
 Friends can be great for this, but sometimes you want somebody whose *job* is to help with this.